-Let’s walk you through how to download your Google My Map for importing into Gaia GPS, an offline mapping app.
+Let’s walk you through downloading your Google My Map for importing into Gaia GPS, an offline mapping app.

-On your computer, click on the ( ⋮ ) on the top left corner by the name of the map.
+On your computer, click on the ( ⋮ ) in the top left corner by the map’s name.
 Then click on Export to KML/KMZ.

 A pop-up will appear.
 Keep the default of “entire map” and click “download”.